 The headline numbers signal resilience.
 Charitable giving reached $592.5 billion in 2024, the first inflation-adjusted growth since 2021.
 Yet beneath the surface, participation is narrowing, and the sector faces the risk of a two-tiered future defined by fewer, larger donors.

 This is just the beginning.
-The Giving Outlook 2025-2026 Annual Report to read deeper insights into what a two-tiered giving future could mean for your organization.
+Get the Giving Outlook 2025-2026 Annual Report to read deeper insights into what a two-tiered giving future could mean for your organization.